asminkarki012/CodePlayer/README.md

 # CodePlayer
-Simple code player program for learning HTML,CSS and JavaScript.
+Simple code player program for learning HTML,CSS and JavaScript using jQuery.